The Resonant Drag Instability (RDI): Acoustic Modes: Conclusions

 More detailed conclusions will require detailed numerical simulations to study the non-linear evolution of these systems.
 Our analytic results here make it clear what physics must be included to study such instabilities -- in particular, physical drag laws (with realistic density and velocity dependence) and backreaction from the dust to the gas -- and the range of scales that must be resolved.
 Most previous studies of such systems either did not include the appropriate drag physics or lacked the resolution to treat these modes properly.
 This is especially challenging for the resonant mode: because the growth rate increases without limit at high $k$, it could (in principle) become more important and grow ever-faster as the simulation resolution increases.

 We have focused on a relatively simple case here, namely gas with a pure acoustic wave in the absence of dust.
-This ignores, for example, magnetic fields, which alter the mode structure and could influence the grain ``drag'' directly (if the grains are charged).
+This ignores, for example, magnetic fields, which alter the mode structure and could influence the grain ``drag'' directly (if the grains are charged); this case is explored in more detail in a companion paper, \citet{hopkins:2018.mhd.rdi}.
 As shown in \paperone, the RDI generically exists for systems that support undamped linear waves, so we expect a similar rich phenomenology of instabilities (both resonant and non-resonant) in other systems.
 However it is outside the scope of this work to explore these in detail.

-Another topic which we will explore in more detail is the influence of a broad size spectrum of dust grains.
+Another topic which we will explore in more detail in future work is the influence of a broad size spectrum of dust grains.
 This is discussed in \S~\ref{sec:dust.species}, where we argue that under most conditions, we can think of the results of this work as being relevant for the large grains (specifically, the largest grains which contain a large fraction of the grain mass), because these dominate the mass and back-reaction on the gas.
 However as shown there, under some circumstances there is a complicated mix of terms dominated by small grains and others dominated by large grains, which could couple indirectly.
 Moreover, because the RDI can resonate with any wave family, it is possible that (for example) small, tightly-coupled grains (which may be more stable if considered in isolation) generate wave families to which larger grains can couple via the RDI (or vice versa).

-\acknowledgments We would like to thank our anonymous referee, as well as E.~S.~Phinney and E.~Quataert for helpful discussions.
+\acknowledgments We would like to thank our referee, Andrew Youdin, as well as E.~S.~Phinney and E.~Quataert for helpful discussions.
 Support for PFH \&\ JS was provided by an Alfred P. Sloan Research Fellowship, NASA ATP Grant NNX14AH35G, and NSF Collaborative Research Grant \#1411920 and CAREER grant \#1455342.
 JS was funded in part by the Gordon and Betty Moore Foundation through Grant GBMF5076 to Lars Bildsten, Eliot Quataert and E. Sterl Phinney.\\